gdotgordon/laff/README.md

 3. Run `go build .`
 4. Start the program by running `./laff`.
 I recommend setting log to "dev" level (Uber zap logging) by running `./laff -log=dev`.
 Note the default port is 5000, but the `-port` flag can be used to change that.
 There are other configurable options that you can see with `./laff -help`.

+In particular, with log level "dev", one can observe how the cache reacts in response to user requests, as well as see it in aciton in the background.

-Note in trying to determine whether the rate limiter issue was a platform issue, I also have a docker file and docker compose yaml, so if you want to run under Linux, you can also use `docker-compose up` and `docker-compose down` as an alternative.
+Note in trying to determine whether the rate limiter issue was a platform-specific issue, I also added a docker file and docker compose yaml, so if you want to run under Linux, you can also use `docker-compose up` and `docker-compose down` as an alternative.
 I won't cover this approach further here, but it's been tested.

 ## Invoking the endpoints
 There is really only one endpoint in the assignment, which can be invoked by a GET at the server address, for example with `curl http://localhost:5000`.
 But to be more formal, this is the list of "standard" endpoints: